Japan approves energy plan reinstating nuclear power

 But the plan says the government will continue working on reprocessing nuclear fuel at the Rokkasho facility in northern Japan and maintain storage facilities for used fuel.

-(Reporting by Osamu Tsukimori and Mari Saito; Writing and additional reporting by Aaron Sheldrick; Editing by Ed Davies and Joseph Radford and Clarence Fernandez)
+(Reporting by Osamu Tsukimori and Mari Saito; Writing and additional reporting by Aaron Sheldrick; Editing by Ed Davies and Joseph Radford)